 Besides powder, waste glass can also be used as an aggregate in concrete in the form of fine or coarse aggregates.
-Since aggregates occupy approximately 70% of the concrete, using glass cullet as aggregate in concrete not only results in incorporating more waste glass in concrete but it also decreases the energy and time required to ground the glass particles into powder.
+Since aggregates occupy approximately 70% of the concrete, using glass cullet as aggregate in concrete does more than incorporate more waste glass in concrete.
+It also decreases the energy and time required to ground the glass particles into powder.

-However, a mitigation method should be considered to suppress alkali-silica reaction (ASR) when glass aggregates are present in the concrete mixture.
-ASR is a chemical reaction between alkalis from portland cement and reactive aggregates within the concrete.
-The product of this reaction is ASR gel.
+However, you should consider a mitigation method to suppress alkali-silica reaction (ASR) when the concrete mixture contains glass aggregates.
+ASR is a chemical reaction between alkalis from portland cement and reactive aggregates within the concrete that results in ASR gel.

-If moisture is present, ASR gel expands and causes the concrete to deteriorate.
-Glass aggregates are considered highly reactive aggregates due to both high alkali and silica content embedded in their microstructure (glass has approximately 70% silica and 15% sodium).
+With moisture present, ASR gel expands and causes the concrete to deteriorate.
+People consider glass aggregates highly reactive due to both high alkali and silica content embedded in their microstructure, (Glass has approximately 70% silica and 15% sodium.)
 Typically, concrete containing green glass exhibits less distress due to the presence of chromium.